RuncibleSpoon/F5AppSvcDemo/README.md

 If you come across a bug or other issue when using this lab use [GitHub Issues](https://github.com/RuncibleSpoon/F5AppSvcDemo/issues) to submit an issue for our team.
 You can also see the current known issues on that page, which are tagged with a purple Known Issue label.

+## License and Warranty

+This software is supplied under the MIT license, strictly for testing purposes, and with absolutely no warranty whatsoever.

+Please see the LICESNSE.txt file for details.

 ## Copyright